VRPRM: Process Reward Modeling via Visual Reasoning: Experiments

 \subsubsection{Effects of CoT}

-In this experiment, we removed the model’s chain of thought reasoning module so that the model no longer performs explicit reasoning when evaluating multi-step solutions.
-This aims to observe whether VRPRM can effectively utilize CoT reasoning to improve its performance.
+In this experiment, we removed the model's chain of thought reasoning module so that the model no longer performs explicit reasoning when evaluating multi-step solutions.
+This aims to observe whether VRPRM can effectively utilize CoT reasoning to improve its performance and to analyze the associated computational trade-offs.

-From the results of the VRPRM w/o CoT in Table \ref{Table:PRMBench}, we found that removing the CoT reasoning module resulted in a significant performance drop across all subtasks.
-In particular, the VRPRM model's average AEI dropped from 66.0 to 53.66, with a particularly significant impact on subsets such as MathVision, MathVerse-VO, and DynaMath.
-VRPRM without RL training (VRPRM w/o RL) also shows a performance drop.
+\textbf{Performance Gain.} The results in Table \ref{Table:PRMBench} reveal that removing the CoT module leads to a significant degradation in evaluation performance across all metrics.
+For instance, for VRPRM-Qwen, the Average All Error Identification (AEI) drops sharply from 66.00 to 53.66, and the First Error Identification (FEI) declines from 49.72 to 38.14.
+A similar trend is observed in the model trained on MiMo and Qwen3, where the full VRPRM outperforms its non-reasoning counterpart.
+These results confirm that the model's ability to perform fine-grained error correction is heavily dependent on the intermediate reasoning steps.

+\textbf{Computational Overhead.} We acknowledge that this performance improvement comes at the cost of increased latency and token consumption.
+As detailed in Table \ref{tab:efficiency_analysis}, enabling CoT reasoning increases the average output tokens per sample from 10.03 to 339.73 for VRPRM, resulting in a corresponding increase in processing time from 0.39 to 16.94 seconds per sample.
+However, this overhead is a necessary trade-off.
+As illustrated above, the computation allocated to the reasoning process enables the model to perform fine-grained error identification.
+Also, unlike traditional reward models, VRPRM provides transparent reasoning processes, transforming it from a scorer to a white-box trustworthy verifier.
+An example output is provided in Appendix \ref{Appendix:ExOutput}.

-This result demonstrates that the introduction of the thought chaining reasoning mechanism plays a key role in enhancing the reward modeling performance of the process reward model.
-This mechanism enables the model to explicitly consider the causal relationships and execution logic of each step when evaluating solutions, thereby improving its ability to understand complex reasoning processes and enhancing its judgment accuracy.
-Conversely, when this reasoning capability is lacking, the model is more likely to misunderstand intermediate processes, thus affecting overall evaluation quality.
+In summary, while CoT reasoning introduces computational overhead, it is indispensable for enhancing reward modeling performance.
+It allows the model to better understand causal relationships and logic between steps, improving its ability to evaluate complex reasoning and make more accurate judgments.
+Without this capability, the model is more prone to misunderstand intermediate steps, leading to lower evaluation quality.